Mnpezz/NanoPayWebStore/README.md

 The WebStore uses local storage for cart and wishlist functionality.
 Ensure your users' browsers support local storage.
 For exclusive items, remember to provide both blurred and unblurred images as needed.
 When testing payments, use small amounts of Nano to avoid unnecessary expenses.
+The lease system allows for flexible rental periods within the specified min and max days.
+Appointment bookings are limited to available dates and times specified in the product configuration.

+For any additional customization or feature requests, please refer to the source code or contact the developer.